luisvinicius167/mockstate/README.md

 Just include ``` dist/riotux.min.js``` file in your project.

 #### Stores:
 The Stores can listen and trigger methods for other Stores.
-To trigger methods to Views, you need use the Dispatcher method riotux.emmit, that will call the event for Views that listen for this.
+To trigger methods to Views, you need use the Dispatcher method ```riotux.emmit```, that will call the event for Views that listen for this.

 Stores Data-Flow example:
 ```javascript